openaire/guidelines-data-archives/docs/field_title.rst

 The language of the title.

-**Allowed values, examples, other constraints**
+*Controlled list values:*

-The value of the attribute should be chosen from IETF BCP 47, the `IANA Language Subtag Registry <http://www.iana.org/assignments/language-subtag-registry>`_.
+* The values should be chosen from the IETF BCP 47, the `IANA Language Subtag Registry <http://www.iana.org/assignments/language-subtag-registry>`_.

 Attribute titleType (O, 0-1)
 ~~~~~~~~~~~~~~~~

 The title's type.

-**Allowed values, examples, other constraints**
+*Controlled list values:*

 .. include:: vocabularies/titletype.rst